Bed Slats vs Box Springs: What You Need To Know

 Many old box springs no longer provide the same support of traditional constructions and are instead decorative, adding height to your mattress.
 Some modern box springs have an additional steel frame to make up for lost support.

 A standard box spring is best for innerspring mattresses.
-You should avoid using box springs with other types of mattresses.
+You should avoid using box springs with other types of mattresses, but you may need a box spring or an alternative if your mattress is sagging or too low to the ground.

 See: Mattress foundation and Sizes guide